sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 - "breakout_modes": This defines the breakout modes available on the platform for this parent port.

     The modes in the example file is neither necessarily the full list nor a must list, the design will not tied to the example.
 For instance, we should be able to define 50G serdes based platforms for 400G/200G/100G/50G ports.
 We can also define a subset of the port modes on some platform.
-- "default_mode": This defines the default breakout mode if no mode changes were applied on the system.
+- "default_brkout_mode": This defines the default breakout mode if no mode changes were applied on the system.

 Syntax for breakout_modes:
 - `number x speed1 [speed2, speed3]`